raspberrypilearning/animated-story/en/step_6.md

 ### Trigger the startCrawl animation

-An intersection observer will watch for an element with the attribute `id="snail"`.
+This intersection observer will watch for an element with the attribute `id="snail"`.

-If the element enters the viewport (`isIntersecting`), the callback adds the `startCrawl` class to the element that has the `id="snail"` attribute.
+If the element enters the viewport (`isIntersecting`), the callback adds the `startCrawl` class to the element.

 --- task ---